jonnor/embeddedml/README.md

 How to compress models efficiently?
 How to conserve memory (and compute) by minimize the receptive field of the network?
 Feature selection techniques.
 Sparsity contraints.
+Can something like feature permutation be used to find/eliminate irrelevant features?
 In frequency domains.
 In time domain.
 How to select the right resolution, to minimize compute.
 Frequency domain (filterbands).
 Time domain (window size, overlap).

 # Background